 Project/Program Sustainability (maximum 75 words)

-How your project will continue to be funded, if necessary, following this grant.
+How your project will continue after the grant — how it will be incorporated into the life of the organization — and how it will continue to be funded, if necessary, following this grant.
 If so, indicate your associated strategy for, and sources of, anticipated follow-up funding.

 Project Publicity (maximum 75 words)

 Your plans for announcing or otherwise disseminating news of the grant, its source as the Ambassador’s Fund for Catholic Education, and its impact once awarded, in progress, and completed.
 Grant award letters include a separate document, “Guidelines for Referencing Grants,” which must be observed for all project publicity.